 What Are Mexican Candy Shots Made Of?

-Mexican candy shots are very unique and becoming more and more popular across the globe.
+Mexican candy shots are unique, versatile, and becoming more popular across the globe.
 They are made with three must-add ingredients: tequila, watermelon schnapps, and a dash of hot sauce.

 The shots we are making today can be made with Tajin rims.
-But, for a more festive feel, I’ve opted for some Christmas-themed hundreds and thousands.
+The hot sauce is optional for those who do not like the extra kick.

 There are quite a few variations you can try for this Mexican candy shots recipe.
 The best way to figure out what you like is to try a couple of different things.

-Then, to replace the tequila, you can easily buy non-alcoholic tequilas.
+- Replace tequila with non-alcoholic variants.
 Here is a fantastic list of easy-to-find options.

-Now, even though these are theme-appropriate, you can really make any rim you want.
-If you want to keep it classic, just make a salt rim.
-You can even make a sugar rim!
+Now, even though these are theme-appropriate, you can make any rim you want.
+You can keep it classic with a salt or sugar rim, and garnish it however you want.

 Tips For Making Authentic Mexican Candy Shots

-- If you don’t have a cocktail shaker, you can simply combine all of the shot ingredients in a jug or small mixing bowl.
-Then, add the ice and give the ingredients a couple of stirs.
-The ice helps chill the mixture, and the stirring (or shaking) helps emulsify the ingredients, especially the hot sauce.
+- If you don’t have a cocktail shaker, you can combine all of the shot ingredients in a jug or small mixing bowl.
+Add the ice and give the ingredients a couple of stirs.
+The stirring (or shaking) helps emulsify the ingredients, especially the hot sauce.

-- If your cocktail shaker doesn’t come with a strainer, you can use a tea strainer or mini sieve instead.
+- If your cocktail shaker doesn’t have a strainer, you can use a tea strainer or mini sieve instead.
 Just make sure they are completely clean so they don’t impart their own flavor.